 Following the Second World War, Middlesbrough continued to grow and many more council houses were built as well as private ones.
 Meanwhile, the singer Chris Rea was born in Middlesbrough in 1951.

 Today Middlesbrough is also a busy shopping centre.
 The Cleveland Centre opened in 1971.
 Hillstreet Shopping Centre opened in 1982.
 Teesside Polytechnic became Teesside University in 1992.
 Middlesbrough Institute of Modern Art opened in 2007.
-Today the population of Middlesbrough is 138,000.
+In 2022 the population of Middlesbrough was 143,000.